Can I really find a pillow online without touching and feeling it?

-You may find this to be an odd question, but we address it because some people are surprised to hear the noise that our Ara Buckwheat pillow can make.
+You may find this to be an odd question, but we address it because some people are surprised to hear the noise that our Ara Buckwheat Pillow can make.
 As the buckwheat hulls shift, they can make a gentle rustling noise.
-However, buckwheat also settles and locks quietly into place so most of the time, you won't hear any noise.
+However, buckwheat hulls also settle and lock quietly into place so most of the time, you won't hear any noise.
 Some might also be sensitive to a bit of a crunching noise as their head and ears settle into the pillow.
 But most folks aren't irritated by this issue, and if it annoys you when you first get your pillow, we recommend giving it a few days to get used to.
 You'll likely find it soothing over time.

 - Your pillows are more expensive than many pillows I see in the store.
 Why should I spend more?

 - Pillow Recommendation Questions